-How to get from Siargao to Manila
+How to Get From Siargao to Manila

 What are the 5 ways to travel from Siargao to Manila?

-There are 5 ways to travel the 762 kilometre (473 miles) distance from Siargao to Manila.
-You can choose between the flight, ferry, indirect flight via Cebu, indirect flight via Butuan and direct flight to Clark.
-The journey takes 2 hours 45 minutes to 2 days and the quickest way is by flight.
-If you're on a budget, the cheapest option is by indirect flight via Butuan with tickets starting at 2,250 PHP ($38).
+There are five ways to travel the 762 km distance from Siargao to Manila.
+You can choose between the flight, indirect flight via Cebu, indirect flight via Butuan, direct flight to clark, and ferry.

 Where to stay in Manila?